michuanhaohao/michuanhaohao.github.io/index.md

 <img class="profile-picture" src="./imgs/photo.jpg">

 - I was born in Nanchang, China in 1994.
 I received my B.S. and Ph.D. degree from Zhejiang University, under the supervision of Prof. [Wei Jiang](https://person.zju.edu.cn/jiangwei), in 2015 and 2020, respectively.
 I am currently a research scientist in Vision Technology Lab, Alibaba DAMO Academy, leading both Image Synthesis Group and Remote Sensing Foundation Model Group.
-We developed the first AI-based remote sensing interpretation model [AIE-SEG](https://engine-aiearth.aliyun.com/#/).
+We developed the first foundation model [AIE-SEG](https://engine-aiearth.aliyun.com/#/) for AI-based remote sensing interpretation.

 - If you are applying for a Research Intern (Alibaba DAMO Academy) or a PhD student (supervised by  Prof. Wei Jiang at Zhejiang University) in computer vision, you also can contact me.